The Influence of Personal Life & Hardships on Leadership Development

-And so it has gone for much of the last 30 years, with 70-20-10 becoming a beacon for how leadership development designs should be arranged.
+And so it’s gone for much of the last 30 years, with 70-20-10 becoming a beacon for how leadership development designs should be arranged.

-The theory behind it is as follows: 70% of learning should come from challenging on-the-job assignments; 20% of learning should be gleaned from watching and working with others; and a modest 10% represents formal, in-classroom- or virtually-based learning.
+The theory behind it is as follows: 70% of learning should come from challenging on-the-job assignments; 20% of learning should be gleaned from watching and working with others; and a modest 10% represents formal, in-classroom or virtually-based learning.
 Instructional designers often loosely translate that to: “more interaction, less lecture; more pre- and-post-session work and more longitudinal programs in order to ensure learning transfer, fewer day-long seminars filled with soon-to-be-forgotten theoretical concepts.”

 And more so, it’s widely accepted as the gold standard, a research-based, long-standing model often cited by development professionals, most of whom may not even know about the original research findings that eventually led to it.

-Cindy explained: the originators of the model dropped hardships and personal life events because organizations had little control over them.
+Cindy explained: The originators of the model dropped hardships and personal life events because organizations had little control over them.
 Coursework could be replicated, mentors could be assigned, but who could guarantee hardships?
-Or more importantly, who would want to?
+Or — more importantly — who would want to?
 After dropping those 2 pesky categories and doing some simple recalculations, the model shook out at the now-trusty 70-20-10 breakdown.

 Consider that this model was developed in the late 1980s.
 Perhaps looking for or focusing on hardships felt unnecessary.
 If things were going well for an organization, why manufacture a hardship?
 And were hardships even something to discuss openly at work?
 Similarly, work wasn’t likely considered the place to discuss one’s personal life; workplaces were quite a bit more formal, and lines between the personal and professional were more clearly delineated than they often are today.

-And in either case, Eichinger and Lombardo weren’t wrong: it could be more of a challenge for employers to try to create these types of experiences for all employees (i.e., manufacture a hardship or ask employees to share leadership lessons learned outside of the office).
+And in either case, Eichinger and Lombardo weren’t wrong: It could be more of a challenge for employers to try to create these types of experiences for all employees (i.e., manufacture a hardship or ask employees to share leadership lessons learned outside of the office).

 Still, you don’t need to think too much about the current business environment to see how different things are today.
 It’s not unusual for an employee to be friends with their whole department on Facebook.
-The lines between work and home have blurred significantly, as people bring their emails to bed on their smart phone and as family obligations are split more equally among couples, often requiring more flexible schedules.
+The lines between work and home have blurred significantly, as people bring their emails to bed on their smartphone and as family obligations are split more equally among couples, often requiring more flexible schedules.

 As for hardships, I’ve found it impossible to find an organization that doesn’t have a full list at the ready.
-Layoffs, budget cuts, mergers, acquisitions; anything from C-suite scandals impacting morale and public brand to the stress some workers feel about being required to move or risk losing their position in the company.
-Companies no longer need to manufacture hardships; these days, they’re pretty much guaranteed.
+Layoffs, budget cuts, mergers, acquisitions — anything from C-suite scandals impacting morale and public brand to the stress some workers feel about being required to move or risk losing their position in the company.
+(And that’s not even mentioning the global coronavirus pandemic and its aftermath.)

 Ignoring these hardships in favor of focusing solely on challenging assignments or coursework does a significant disservice to employees.
 Pretending hardships aren’t there doesn’t make them go away.
 In fact, ironic mental processing holds that asking employees to ignore a stressful hardship, such as rounds of layoffs, pretty much ensures that they won’t be able to focus on anything else.

-Organizations can address hardships head on and develop learning opportunities around them rather than trying to sweep them under the rug.
+Organizations can address hardships head-on and develop learning opportunities around them rather than trying to sweep them under the rug.
 Who could turn their back on the chance to get 20% of learning lessons from that bucket alone?
-And they can do something similar with the area of personal life, which would both cater to the confirmed preferences of millennials and honor the extra-professional experiences of all employees.
+And they can do something similar with the area of personal life, which would both cater to the confirmed preferences of Millennials and honor the extra-professional experiences of all employees.